-Calendar Year Events 1996 Incorporated as "Surya Developers and Promoters Private Limited" 2010 The name of our Company was changed from "Surya Developers and Promoters Private Limited" to "Vishnusurya Logistics Private Limited" 2015 The registered office of our Company was shifted from "3rd Floor, Old No. 25, New No. 76, North Mada Street, Mylapore, Chennai-600 004" to "2 nd Floor, Qbas Temple Tower, No. 76/25, North Mada Street, Mylapore, Chennai-600 004, Tamil Nadu, India".
+Calendar Year Events 1996 Incorporated as "Surya Developers and Promoters Private Limited" for undertaking turnkey and EPC projects 2010 The name of our Company was changed from "Surya Developers and Promoters Private Limited" to "Vishnusurya Logistics Private Limited" in view of the new objects of the Company for undertaking container freight station and C&F business activity 2015 The registered office of our Company was shifted from "3rd Floor, Old No. 25, New No. 76, North Mada Street, Mylapore, Chennai-600 004" to "2nd Floor, Qbas Temple Tower, No. 76/25, North Mada Street, Mylapore, Chennai-600 004, Tamil Nadu, India".
 Our Company entered into a composite Scheme of Amalgamation, which was approved by the Honourable Madras High Court vide their order dated September 25, 2015.
-Pursuant to the same, "Satellite Town and Development Private Limited" ("Transferor I"), "Suryavishnu Enterprises Private Limited" ("Transferor II") amalgamated with "Vishnusurya Logistics Private Limited". ("Transferee") 2018 The name of our Company was changed from "Vishnusurya Logistics Private Limited" to "Vishnusurya Projects and Infra Private Limited" 2023 Our Company was converted into a public limited company and the name was changed to 'Vishnusurya Projects and Infra Limited'
+Pursuant to the same, "Satellite Town and Development Private Limited" ("Transferor I"), "Suryavishnu Enterprises Private Limited" ("Transferor II") amalgamated with "Vishnusurya Logistics Private Limited". ("Transferee") The Company identified mining and crushing of rough stones and jelly, then as aggregates and a new business vertical was started 2018 The name of our Company was changed from "Vishnusurya Logistics Private Limited" to "Vishnusurya Projects and Infra Private Limited" as the Company started exploring EPC business as a forward integration business 2021 With a view to assist NHAI we started a new business vertical -Survey of NHAI roads using drones 2023 Our Company was converted into a public limited company and the name was changed to 'Vishnusurya Projects and Infra Limited'